 Medical malpractice lawsuits are among the most complex cases that are handled by the lawyers of Gemma Law Associates, Inc. In Providence and elsewhere in Rhode Island, these cases can take a great deal of time to prepare and prosecute.

 To help you understand the process that goes into filing a medical malpractice claim, we present the following:

 At Gemma Law Associates Inc., we do not charge for an initial consultation.
 We use the consultation to get to know more about you and your case.
 We hope you can use the consultation to learn more about us and our approach to helping clients.
 Ultimately, we will review your options, discuss our approach to meeting your goals and move ahead with our representation of you.

-If we belived your case has merit and are prepared to proceed, Gemma Law Associates Inc., will draft and file a lawsuit on your behalf, or complaint, will lay out the details of your case and request appropriate compensation for your medical bills, lost wages, pain and suffering and other losses.
+If we believe your case has merit and are prepared to proceed, Gemma Law Associates Inc. will draft and file a lawsuit on your behalf, or complaint, will lay out the details of your case and request appropriate compensation for your medical bills, lost wages, pain, and suffering and other losses.

-If a settlement is not reached before tiral your lawsuit will go to court.
-A medical malpractice trial includes a completed airing of evidence in the case, with testimony form the plaintiff and the defendant.
+If a settlement is not reached before trial your lawsuit will go to court.
+A medical malpractice trial includes a completed airing of evidence in the case, with testimony from the plaintiff and the defendant.
 This will include testimony by expert witness prepared to explain the medical aspects of the case from both sides’ point of view.
 Your and your witness will be prepared for trial.
-Once each side has presented evidence and arguments, the jury render a decision.
+Once each side has presented evidence and arguments, the jury renders a decision.